Reaction to UK PM May's speech on Brexit

 CATHERINE MCGUINNESS, POLICY CHAIR, CITY OF LONDON CORPORATION

-“We welcome this serious speech by the Prime Minister which is a step toward an ambitious free-trade agreement.
+“We welcome this serious speech by the Prime Minister which is a step towards an ambitious free-trade agreement.

 “The UK shares the same regulatory starting point as the EU – an advantage that no other potential trading partner has.